dkucharc/academic/docs/index.md

 # Home

-## About

 Daniel Kucharczyk is an Assistant Professor with the Faculty od Pure and Applied Mathematics at Wroclaw University of Technology. <br>
 His research interests include the application of mathematics and AI/ML methods in:

 - finance,
 - remote sensing.

-In addition he has been actively working in the following fields:
+In addition, he has been actively working in the following fields:

 - reproducible research,
 - scientific computing,